-- 1. Clear guidelines for when and how the video monitoring is utilized will be developed specific to the individual and identified in the Behaviour Support Plan. - 2.
+- 1. Clear guidelines for when and how the video monitoring is utilized will be developed specific to the individual.
+These guidelines will be identified in the Behaviour Support Plan and Individual Support Plan or just the Individual Support Plan if monitoring is solely for health and safety purposes. - 2.
 The following must be included in the video monitoring protocol: - a.
 Purpose/outcome of the monitoring. - b.
 When the monitor can be used and cannot be used. - c.
 Tracking expectations of the monitor. - d.
 Review and documentation of the information collected. - e.
 Consent of the individual and/or persons acting on their behalf. - f.
 Consent as to whom the data may be shared with. - g.
 Rights and restrictions if applicable.
 Means to address restrictions or purpose behind restrictions. - h.
 How long the monitoring system will be utilized.